oatlog/oatlog/doc/report/main.typ

 example is of course synthetic but in general e-graphs achive compression exponential in the number of nested rewrites.

-#TODO[typo? e-classe]

 E-graphs can be represented as graphs in multiple ways.
 We have already seen how e-nodes can be nodes and e-classes equivalence classes of nodes.
 This is representation that motivates the e-class and e-node terminology.
 In another formulation, e-graphs are bipartite graphs with e-classes and e-nodes being the two types of nodes.
-Edges run from e-node to e-classe denoting membership in that equivalence class, and from e-class to e-node denoting being used as input in that e-node's operation.
+Edges run from e-node to e-class denoting membership in that equivalence class, and from e-class to e-node denoting being used as input in that e-node's operation.
 As in the other representations, operation input edges are ordered from the point of view of the operation since not all operations are commutative.
 Finally, every e-node is a member of